hyperledger/fabric-private-chaincode/README.md

 which isolate data and programs from the host operating system in hardware and ensure that outputs are correct.

-This lab provides a framework to develop and execute Fabric chaincode within an enclave.
+This project provides a framework to develop and execute Fabric chaincode within an enclave.
 It allows to write chaincode applications where the data is encrypted on the ledger and can only be accessed in clear by authorized parties.
 Furthermore, Fabric extensions for chaincode enclave registration and transaction verification are provided.

-This lab proposes an architecture to enable private chaincode execution using Intel SGX for Hyperledger Fabric as presented and published in the paper:
+Fabric Private Chaicode is based on the work in the paper:

 * Marcus Brandenburger, Christian Cachin, Rüdiger Kapitza, Alessandro
   Sorniotti: Blockchain and Trusted Computing: Problems, Pitfalls, and a Solution for Hyperledger Fabric. https://arxiv.org/abs/1805.08541

+This project was accepted via a Hyperledger Fabric [RFC](https://github.com/hyperledger/fabric-rfcs/blob/main/text/0000-fabric-private-chaincode-1.0.md) and is now under development.
 We provide an initial proof-of-concept implementation of the proposed architecture.
-Note that the code provided in this repository is prototype code and not meant for production use!
-The main goal of this lab is to discuss and refine the proposed architecture involving the Hyperledger community.
+Note that the code provided in this repository is still prototype code and not yet meant for production use!

 For up to date information about our community meeting schedule, past presentations, and info on how to contact us please refer to our